A Great Place

 - Must-Know Tips

 Quick Tip (Organized Tours from Amman): If you're coming from Amman or staying in Amman and want to experience Wadi Rum, as well as Petra, Dead Sea and maybe Aqaba within a short time frame and hassle-free without taking care of everything, book an organized tour!
-However, please don't book any tour.
+However, please don't book any random tour.
 We picked 2 tours from our own experience with the best guides.
 You'll be safe and have an amazing experience.
-Also important: Within both tours you'l spend one night in Bedouin camp in Wadi Rum.
+Also important: Within both tours you'll spend one night in Bedouin camp in Wadi Rum.
+Other tours don't offer this.
 We'd never recommend going there without spending at least one night (read our tips in the main section below).

 3 Day Tour: Petra - Wadi Rum - Aqaba - Dead Sea | Includes pick-up at your hotel in Amman and excellent guides.
 You spend the night in Wadi Rum (highly recommended).
 Perfectly organized tour!